 2. Share images that perform

 When scrolling through Pinterest, users are looking for beautiful images that represent the things they like or want to learn about.
-Catch their eye with great visuals from your own pictures or images you create with free online tools, like Canva or Adobe Spark.
+Catch their eye with great visuals from your own pictures or images you create with free online tools, like Canva or Adobe Express.

 When you’re creating and sharing pins that you want to get noticed on Pinterest, it’s important to pay attention to Pinterest’s best practices.
 For example, images on Pinterest should be high-quality, vertical images with a 2:3 aspect ratio (for example, 1,000 x 1,500 pixels) that will stand out in a user’s feed.
 Remember, if you’re ever unsure of what size to use for your social media images, check out our social media image sizes cheat sheet.

 You should always make your brand the focal point of your pin image.
 For example, use an image that features your product or service front and center rather than in the background.
-You should also include your logo, if you have one.
+You should also include your logo if you have one.
 If you don’t have a logo, you should create a business logo in order to showcase your brand and build awareness.

-Finally, consider adding text on your image to better explain what the post is about.
+Finally, consider adding text to your image to better explain what the post is about.
 For example, if you’re sharing a recipe on Pinterest, the pin may include a photo of the completed dish with a text overlay of what the meal is called.

 If you’re sharing a video pin, make sure to start strong.
 Like most social media platforms, you have only a few seconds to make a good impression and grab the user’s attention.
 Start your video with a clear hook and your logo.
-Keep it to only 5-30 seconds and remember that a lot of people will be watching with their sound off, so keep it visual and don’t rely too heavily on audio or dialogue.
+Keep it to only 5-30 seconds and remember that a lot of people will be watching with their sound off, so keep it visual and don’t rely too heavily on audio or dialogue.?

-Now that I’ve covered what to post about and what your pin should contain, let’s talk about what your pin title and description should look like to give your Pinterest pins the best chance of getting noticed.
+Now that we’ve covered what to post about and what your pin should contain, let’s talk about what your pin title and description should look like to give your Pinterest pins the best chance of getting noticed.

 3. Write interesting and accurate descriptions, being mindful of Pinterest SEO